Here are five things not to do with your author website.

 My Recommendation

 Hire a company to build you a WordPress website.
-A template driven WordPress site usually costs less than $1000 and will look professional and be easy for you to update.
-WordPress is also easy to search engine optimize and can look very sharp.
-You can also get WordPress custom designed for between $1500-$5000.
+Wordpress is also easy to search engine optimize and can look very sharp.
+You can also get WordPress custom designed for between $1500-$7000.
 You can get bids from hundreds of WordPress developers on elance.com.
-My company, Umstattd Media, also builds WordPress websites for authors.
+My company, Author Media, also builds WordPress websites for authors.

 What do you think?